alexrudnick/dissertation/BURNDOWN.md

 ## baseline done things
   * DONE make sure results reported in baseline" chapter are generated on the same test sets and same process as "monolingual"
   * DONE do we need to rerun es-en and en-es for that reason? probably?
+  * DONE update discussion in "baseline" chapter to make sure it matches reported results

 ## monolingual done things
   * DONE run experiments for brown clusters AND syntactic features at once